“The main thing that I’d like people to come away from my classes with is the idea that writing is actually fun.”

 Vice President for Academic Affairs-Curriculum and Program Innovation,

-"I find that this age group really identifies with their own coming of age, so I focus on that kind of literature and get them thinking about all the different ways we come of age—those pivotal moments in our lives when we move in new or unexpected directions.
-What they read is a mixture of nonfiction and fiction; what they write is nonfiction.
-Personal narrative is one of the pieces that they do, but I also have them write about the literature they are reading.
-We often discuss songs and lyrics and consider ways to use these as source material."
+"I find that this age group really identifies with their own coming of age, so I focus on that kind of literature and get them thinking about all the different ways we come of age—those pivotal moments in our lives when we move in new or unexpected directions."